Patek Philippe Genéve 18ct Model Ref.2488 1960

 Although there are no original papers with this watch, the reference numbers, markings, signatures and hallmarks are all correct, dating this watch to 1960.

-A Patek Philippe ‘Extract from the Archives’ has been applied for and will be included in the sale.
+A Patek Philippe ‘Extract from the Archives’ will be included in the sale.

 This watch comes complete with a Patek Philippe felt purse and a high quality hardwood presentation box.